 How should we value the environment?

 One of this year’s most discussed environmental issues is plastic pollution.
-Estimates about how much plastic waste exists differ, but a 2015 study suggests that at least 275 million metric tons (MT) of plastic waste was generated in 192 coastal countries in 2010, with 4.8 to 12.7 million MT entering the ocean.
-The same researchers projected that if plastic consumption trends remain the same over time, we will have produced 26 billion tons of plastic waste by 2050.
-This is significant because plastic, as a human-made material, doesn’t interact well with ecosystems and under normal conditions it takes a very long time to fully degrade.
+Estimates of how much plastic waste exists differ, but a 2015 study suggests that at least 275 million metric tons (MT) of plastic waste was generated in 192 coastal countries in 2010, with 4.8 to 12.7 million MT entering the ocean.
+The same researchers projected that, if plastic consumption trends remain the same over time, we will have produced 26 billion tons of plastic waste by 2050.
+This is significant because plastic, as a human-made material, doesn’t interact well with ecosystems, and, under normal conditions, it takes a very long time to fully degrade.
 The result is not only an unaesthetic clutter of “plastic patches” in many parts of the world, but the consumption of plastic and microplastic particles by aquatic and marine life is also a serious concern.
-The consequences of this aren’t fully understood but it is known that plastic pollution harms life at various levels of the food chain and that it’s possible that humans who consume seafood or are exposed to plastic particles in other ways could potentially experience adverse health effects, although as is the case with many environmental health problems the jury is still out regarding the scope of the issue.
+The consequences of this aren’t fully understood, but it is known that plastic pollution harms life at various levels of the food chain, and that it’s possible that humans who consume seafood or are exposed to plastic particles in other ways could potentially experience adverse health effects, although, as is the case with many environmental health problems, the jury is still out regarding the scope of the issue.

 From an anthropocentric perspective, one’s concern with the pollution would be its impacts on local and global economies.
-These concerns surrounding plastic pollution range might cover a range of issues.
-From the fact that dirty beaches aren’t enjoyable and cost tourist dollars to the health concerns that elevated levels of plastic particles in our food chain might cause.
-We’re still at a point where unknowns about the severity of these harms remain, but we do understand that since we’re connected to the environment, pollution hurts us.
+These concerns surrounding plastic pollution might cover a range of issues, from the fact that dirty beaches aren’t enjoyable and cost tourist dollars to the health concerns that elevated levels of plastic particles in our food chain might cause.
+We’re still at a point where unknowns about the severity of these harms remain, but we do understand that, since we’re connected to the environment, pollution hurts us.

 But some of the most interesting anthropocentric values, I think, are the ones that are concerned with harms committed to future generations.
 These essentially ask us what our obligations are to unborn persons.
 Do these potential persons have the right to be born into a world where they won’t have to pay for the costs of plastic pollution?
 A great example of this kind of thinking is reflected in the constitution of the Iroquois Confederacy.
 Within their Great Binding Law, there is a line that says: “Look and listen for the welfare of the whole people and have always in view not only the present but also the coming generations, even those whose faces are yet beneath the surface of the ground — the unborn of the future Nation.”

 Beyond anthropocentric concerns, there have been arguments made regarding the intrinsic value of nature.
-That is to say that some see persevering nature for its own sake valuable.
-The idea is that even if any humans weren’t around to appreciate the beauty of the diversity of nature, behaviors that harm life — any life — is wrong.
-Going back to our example, from this perspective the harm plastic pollution causes isn’t merely suffered by us humans because life itself has value outside of our wants and needs.
+That is to say that some see preserving nature for its own sake valuable.
+The idea is that, even if any humans weren’t around to appreciate the beauty of the diversity of nature, behaviors that harm life — any life — is wrong.
+Going back to our example, from this perspective, the harm that plastic pollution causes isn’t merely suffered by us humans because life itself has value outside of our wants and needs.
 This value is most likely less intuitive than any of the anthropocentric values often used to quantify environmental harm.
-For one, it can be kind of ambiguous what it is we should be valuing.
-There’s been some headway into extending value, and thus moral obligations, to animals, especially to those most like us — mammals, our pets, etc. — by philosophers like Peter Singer who’ve helped popularize or at least illuminate the uncritical de-valuing of non-human animals.
-Still, it’s clear to many environmentalists that we have relationships with more than just animals, and other broader environmental ethics seek to address that.
+For one, it can be kind of ambiguous as to what it is we should be valuing.
+There’s been some headway into extending value, and thus moral obligations, to animals, especially to those most like us — mammals, our pets, etc. — by philosophers like Peter Singer who’ve helped popularize, or at least illuminate, the uncritical de-valuing of non-human animals.
+Still, it’s clear to many environmentalists that we have relationships with more than just other animals, and other broader environmental ethics seek to address that.